 Courses in which a student has received a grade of C or better are accepted in transfer from regionally accredited institutions ("C-" grades are not acceptable).
 There is no limit on the age of courses accepted for transfer credit.
 Courses must be comparable to those offered at SMCC in order to meet the requirements of the student's program.
-Transfer is determined by the appropriate academic department and administered by the Enrollment Services Center.
+Transfer is determined by the appropriate academic department and administered by either Admissions (new students) or the Office of Student Success (current students).